GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 Binary table i/o: The **-b** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All GMT programs that accept table data input may read ASCII, native
+All GMT programs that accept table data as *primary* input may read ASCII, native
-binary, or netCDF tables.
+binary, shapefiles, or netCDF tables (Any *secondary* input files provided via command line
+options are always expected to be in ASCII format).
 Native binary files may have a header section
 and the **-h**\ *n* option (see Section `Header data records: The -h option`_) can be used to
 skip the first *n* bytes.
 The data record can be in any format, you may mix
 different data types and even byte-swap individual columns or the entire record.
 When using